Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Known Issues
+* Reading (incorrectly formatted?)
+YAML can crash app on line: yaml.readSync(item_path, "utf8");
+* Edit button should prefill the "create" form and additionally store date and primary key in hidden fields (pass along and use all prefills the same way prefill_mode is used correctly, ensuring variables are either defined or passed along in prefill_data class)
+* validate date by exploding by slash or hyphen, then adding zero padding.
 * history viewing should use res.write so that all sections can use the same handlebars code
 * bootstrap nav isn't used correctly (subtags do not utilize the nav class) -- see https://v4-alpha.getbootstrap.com/components/navbar/
 * Change Y/M/D selection to highlight current one using helper: https://stackoverflow.com/questions/13046401/how-to-set-selected-select-option-in-handlebars-template